MGrount/Yellow-pages/README.md

 * Enhancing the user interface for a better user experience.
 * Exploring more efficient SQL solutions, such as sharding and improved indexes, to optimize querying performance.
+* Making more queries like with combiation of an address

 This project is licensed under the [Rapid7] - see the LICENSE.md file for details.